aws-amplify/docs/ios/how-to-ios-sdk-setup.md

 Importing the SDK in multiple ways loads duplicate copies of the SDK into the project and causes compiler errors.

 CocoaPods
-1. The AWS Mobile SDK for iOS is available through [CocoaPods] (http://cocoapods.org/).
+1. The AWS Mobile SDK for iOS is available through [CocoaPods](http://cocoapods.org/).
 Install CocoaPods by running the following commands from the folder containing your projects `*.xcodeproj` file.

     $ `gem install cocoapods`